i7/counterfeit-monkey/tools/README.md

 See https://github.com/erkyrath/glulxe and https://github.com/erkyrath/cheapglk

 The line `/* #define VM_PROFILING (1) */` in the glulxe.h header file must be uncommented before compiling.
-And while you are editing that file, you can also make the running time of the test shorter by *commenting* the line `#define VERIFY_MEMORY_ACCESS (1)`.
+And while you are editing that file, you can also make the running time of the test shorter by *commenting out* the line `#define VERIFY_MEMORY_ACCESS (1)`.

 - Git compiled with the Glk library RemGlk (for regression testing with RegTest)

 See https://github.com/erkyrath/remglk

 None of these are included here – you will have to compile them yourself and change the interpreter paths in the scripts accordingly.
-They expect a Counterfeit Monkey.gblorb file in Counterfeit Monkey.materials/Release, and the profiling script will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder.
+They expect a `Counterfeit Monkey.gblorb` file in `Counterfeit Monkey.materials/Release`, and the profiling script will also look for `gameinfo.dbg` in the `Counterfeit Monkey.inform/Build` folder.
+For more detailed compilation instructions, keep reading.

 ## Simple tests: test.sh and rebuild_transcripts.sh